Elbie-em/archonnect_mvp_front-end/README.md

 # Archonnect Frontend
 Building a React and Redux front-end application using the custom archonnect API service. bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This application uses Routing to traverse between a list of countries and details of a country when it is clicked.
+This application uses Routing to traverse between a list of house plans and details of a houseplan when it is clicked.

 # Live Demo